Targeting large trout with large flies. What makes a fly a Streamer and how do fish them?

-It was 6 am on a mid-June morning, the raft trailer was hooked up to the truck and I was my way to drop the raft in the water before meeting my clients at 7:30 am.
-As I drove up interstate 80 the wind was pushing the truck all over the road.
+It was 6 am on a mid-June morning, the raft trailer was hooked up to the truck and I was on my way to drop the raft in the water before meeting my clients at 7:30 am.
+As I drove up Interstate 80 the wind was pushing the truck all over the road.
 I arrived at the put-in to find the wind gusting 30-50 mph at times with cloudy skies.
 I shot a text to the clients just to confirm they were prepared to fish on this exceptionally challenging day, and they were.
 I put the raft in the water and that was it, we had all just committed to making it to the take-out one way or another.
 I was lucky enough to have an experienced angler in the boat that day.
 He was determined to cast a 4-inch fly on an 8wt rod with a sinking line for hours on end in search of “The One”.
 Well, he found the fish he was looking for on the inside shelf of a fast bend in the river in less than 2 feet of water.

 Streamer fishing can take many forms.
 They can be stripped, jigged, or dead drifted any way you choose to fish them one thing is true, they tend to attract larger fish.
 What makes a fly pattern a Streamer?
 “Streamer is a broad term used to describe a fly that imitates another fish.
-They come in many sizes ranging from hook size 10 up to 0.
+They come in many sizes ranging from a hook size 10 up to 0.
 Many larger patterns are tied with two hooks connected by a wire, this creates a hinge point in the fly and gives the fly a swimming appearance when fished.
-These types of flies are called articulated and can be deadly here on the Truckee River or any place that holds large trout.
+These types of flies are called articulated and can be deadly here on the Truckee River or in any place that holds large trout.

 Current Fly Fishing